Rhys Davies (golfer): Amateur career

 Davies played collegiate golf in the United States at East Tennessee State University where he won ten times and was a first team All-American in 2005, 2006, and 2007.
 He played on two Walker Cup teams (2005 and 2007), and for Europe in four Palmer Cup teams (2004, 2005, 2006, 2007).
-Davies was second in the World Amateur Golf Ranking (May 2007).
+Davies twice led NCAA rankings, and was second in the World Amateur Golf Ranking (May 2007).

 Professional career

 In September 2007, he turned pro.
-Davies successfully came through the Asian Tour's qualifying school in 2007 allowing him to play on that tour for the 2008 and 2009 seasons.
+Davies successfully came through the Asian Tour's qualifying school in 2007 allowing him to play on that tour for the 2008 and 2009 seasons, twice finishing runner-up (once via a play-off).

 Davies won twice on the Challenge Tour in 2009 and finished fourth on that Tour's Rankings to earn his European Tour card for 2010.

 He won his first European Tour title at the 2010 Trophée Hassan II in Morocco.

 At the 2010 Celtic Manor Wales Open, he shot a final round 62 to set the course record on his way to finishing runner-up.
 This performance elevated Davies into the top 50 of the Official World Golf Ranking for the first time.

-In 2011 Davies represented Europe against Asia in Thailand, winning 2 points to help win The Royal Trophy.
+In 2011 Davies represented Europe against Asia in Thailand, winning 2 points (from 3) to help win The Royal Trophy.

 After a poor 2012 season, Davies narrowly failed to maintain his full European Tour playing rights for the 2013 season.

 Davies earned his first professional win in five years at the 2015 Turkish Airlines Challenge, and followed this three months later with victory at the Challenge de Espana, when he opened with a first round 60.
 These successes helped Davies secure eighth position on the Challenge Tour order of merit, and regain full European Tour status.

 Davies retired from playing professional golf in 2019 and then undertook freelance media work for Sky Sports Golf, the European Tour podcast, and the R&A. In 2021, Davies became the European Player Development Manager for American company Excelsports management.

 In total, Davies played 314 professional tournaments with 5 wins, 9 second, 8 third, and 43 top-10 places).
 These include 170 European Tour tournaments (1 win; 4 second; 2 third and 12 top-10 places), and 6 majors.